Welcome to Elton University! Enroll today for a trial month.

 FAQ

-Because Elton College is a new model for education after high school, it is natural to have a lot of questions.
+Because Elton University is a new model for higher education, it is natural to have a lot of questions.
 Here are some of the most common questions we hear and the best answers we have for them right now.

-Study at Elton College is more self-directed than in traditional schooling, and students have the support and freedom to study what interests them.
+Study at Elton University is more self-directed than in traditional schooling, and students have the support and freedom to study what interests them within their program.
 Professors will require certain work, and work must meet objective standards.
 There are transparent systems of accountability, and coaches and professors have very high expectations for students' behavior and work.
 All students must arrive to meetings with their professors and coaches prepared and have completed their work.
 All students must be producing work and growing their portfolio, knowledge, and mastery in order to continue their enrollment at the school.

 Learn more about Academics

-What kind of financial aid does Elton College offer?
+What kind of financial aid does Elton University offer?

-Elton College offers a range of different financial aid options, Merit-Based Grants, Diversity & Inclusion Grants, Income Share Agreements, Living Stipends, Personal Loans through our loan partners.
-You will be awarded your financial aid package with your enrollment to the program, so if you are curious what you would qualify for, just enroll and see.
+Elton University offers a range of different financial aid options, including Merit-Based Grants, Diversity & Inclusion Grants, Income Share Agreements, Living Stipends, and Personal Loans through our loan partners.
+You will be awarded your financial aid package upon enrollment in the program, so if you are curious what you would qualify for, just enroll and see.
 It takes about 30 minutes.
-Elton students cannot qualify for any federal subsidized student loans or grants to attend Elton College as the program is accredited through the European Union.
+Elton students cannot qualify for any federally subsidized student loans or grants to attend Elton University, as the program is accredited through the European Union.

 Learn more about Admissions & Aid